-History, culture, food, sports – this is Boston
+History, culture, food, sports: This is Boston

 Sit front row and center for a Broadway musical, classical ballet or a night at the Symphony.
 Music of all genres can be heard on any night.
 You can catch the hottest big-name performers or trending new talent.
-Comedy clubs, improv theaters, dance and night clubs also offer evening and late night entertainment.
+Comedy clubs, improv theaters, dance and night clubs also offer evening and late-night entertainment.

 Boston dining is its own destination.
 Area chefs outdo themselves with signature specialties made from the freshest local ingredients.
 The local seafood is spectacular, no matter how it’s prepared.
 Contemporary cuisine, classic New England fare with a twist and a diverse mix of ethnic dishes make for unparalleled meals.
 Spicing up the culinary calendar, twice a year, in March and in August, Dine Out Boston is on the city’s menu.
-Area chefs prepare prix fixe meals at deliciously discounted prices.
+Chefs prepare prix fixe meals at deliciously discounted prices.